Memory Sunday

 - African Americans are more likely to be misdiagnosed or diagnosed with Alzheimer’s in the later stages of the disease.

-An initiative of the National Brain Health Center for African Americans, founded by The Balm In Gilead, which provides support to faith communities and other institutions that work to eliminate health disparities, Memory Sunday was initially developed by the University of Kentucky Sanders-Brown Center on Aging.
+Memory Sunday is an initiative of the National Brain Health Center for African Americans, founded by The Balm In Gilead, which provides support to faith communities and other institutions that work to eliminate health disparities, and was initially developed by the University of Kentucky Sanders-Brown Center on Aging.